salizain7/wifi_macadd_watsapp_java_android/README.md

 # wifi_macadd_watsapp_java_android
-This code will let you know how to get mac address, how to get neat by wifi connections and how to send watsapp message to specific number
+This code will let you know how to get mac address, how to get near by wifi connections and how to send watsapp message to specific number